triggerslifestyleprevention

 Biofeedback Therapy

-Biofeedback teaches you to consciously control physiological stress responses—heart rate, muscle tension, skin temperature—using real-time feedback from monitoring equipment.
-It is recognized by the Mayo Clinic as an effective behavioral intervention for migraine prevention.
-With practice, patients learn to recognize and interrupt the physical stress response before it escalates into a migraine.
+Biofeedback teaches you to consciously control physiological stress responses: heart rate, muscle tension, skin temperature.
+It uses real-time feedback from monitoring equipment.
+The Mayo Clinic recognizes it as an effective behavioral intervention for migraine prevention.

 Sleep Consistency